ryo33/mry/README.md

 }
 ```

-We need to acquire a lock of the function by using `#[mry::lock(hello)]` because mocking of static function uses global state.
+We need to acquire a lock of the function by using `#[mry::lock(hello)]` because mocking of the static function uses a global state.

 ```rust
 #[test]